Preparing The Listing For Our Photo Shoot

 Our photographers are on a tight schedule, and they’ve been given a specific amount of time to photograph your listing.
 We want them to be able to make the best use of their time on site, capturing stunning images for you to use, to market the home for your client.
 As such, we request that all of the preparation be completed the night before our photography appointment.

 The photo shoot does not begin when our photographer arrives.
-It begins when the listing agent, or their representative arrives on site, 30-minutes to one hour before our arrival, to ensure the listing is ready to be photographed.
+It begins when the appointment is initially scheduled.
+We encourage the listing agent to immediately forward this guide to the homeowner, to ensure the listing is ready to be photographed.

 Our photographer will not have time to wait for items to be moved from room-to-room, or outside during the shoot.
 Nor can they assist with moving items and furniture.
 The photographer typically is coming from an appointment, and will likely be headed to another scheduled appointment afterward.

 Pets: Pets may not be free to roam around the home during the photography session.
 We recommend safely securing them outside, or in a designated room, prior to the arrival of the photographer.
 This is for the safety of your pets, our photographer and to facilitate the photography session without delay.